ShmulTomer/TalkGT/README.md

 Project by Tomer Shmul
-- using React JS, Supabase Database
+- using React JS, Supabase Database, AWS

+PRIORITY:
+- ability to resolve & delete "mine" complaints
+- reply capability
+- upvote/downvote capability
+- use MUI for more components (i.e. buttons)
+- clean/fix up CSS

 To Do:
-- ability to resolve / remove entries from DB
-    - only your own, so get email into added entries!
 - button on Dashboard to show only resolved / unresolvedx
 - make dashboard refresh automatically after resolving a complaint
 - make only GT emails work
-- set max char for subject, description, and other text fields
-- My Complaints tab, delete "FAQ" tab
 - unique usernames
 - ability to add other complaints to My Complaints tab
 - limit each user to upvote and downvote